The Best Dive Watches For Luxury Watch Enthusiasts

 The crown is very prominent on the case yet does not include any crown guards.
 While this may seem strange for dive watches, it’s actually a very honourable mention to the original watches which similarly didn’t have any guards.

 The bezel features red markers, except from 15, 30 and 45 Arabic numerals in green, as well as the triangular marker located at 12 o’clock.
 The stainless steel caseback is solid as a safety measurement to attain its impressive 300 metres of water resistance.
-This is further attained through its big 43mm stainless steel case and its screw in crown.

 The dial is matte black and features silvered hands and applied indices which stand out superbly, especially since they are dosed with Swiss Super-Luminova.
 The movement is where the good stuff happens, Timelords!